nhselect/step1-training/content/user-guide/assessor/2-getting-promoted-to-an-assessor-role-within-the-platform/switching-applications/index.md

 ![](/img/promotion-to-em_1_n.png)

-As an Assessor you will need to use the **Supervise** application where you can manage Learners on the proficiencies
+As an Assessor you will need to use the **Supervise** application where you can manage your Learners

 2. Select **Supervise** application